redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/4.5-cleanup-bare-metal-app/README.md

 ## Objective

-Because we've deployed the application without concern for security or best practices, we're going to roll back our changes and work towards a containerized deployment.
+Because we've deployed the application without concern for security or best practices, we're going to roll back our changes and work towards a containerized deployment approach.

-In this exercise, we're going to create some automation to roll back the changes we've made and cleanup our systems.
+In this exercise, we will create some automation to roll back the changes we've made and cleanup our systems.

 ### Step 1 - Creating a Playbook